Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

   * Your body's position is at 0,0,0 with y=0 being your eye level.
   * **These values override the Lat/Lon values and the Absolute altitude and Relative altitude values.**
   * Note however that although the distance from your body is stable, and the orientation of POIs in a layer are stable *with respect to each other*, the **orientation of all the POIs with respect to the cardinal directions is *not* stable and can appear anywhere in a circle around you.**
   * Say for instance you place POI_a at 0,0,5 and POI_b at 0,0,-5.
-POI_a *should* be 5 meters due north of you, and POI_b *should* be due south of you.
+Then POI_a *should* be 5 meters due north of you, and POI_b *should* be due south of you.
 They will always be 180° away from *each other,* but may be anywhere in a circle of 5 meters radius around you.
 * **Scaling factor**: This value scales the POI's geometry in all three dimensions.
 * **Vertical rotation**: This value allows you to rotate the POI's geometry around the vertical Y axis.
 * **Relative angle**: If this value is set to Yes, the POI's geometry will always be turned so that the front side always faces the user.
-Useful if you have images that should always face the viewer, no matter where they are.
+This is useful if you have images that should always face the viewer no matter where they are, for instance a cut-out figure of a person.

-**Image trigger properties (for use with AR-vos only - also for SLAM):** tutorial under construction
+**Image trigger properties (works only in AR-vos only, and is used for SLAM as well):** tutorial under construction
 * **URL for trigger image:** This field is used only in AR-vos app - but for both image trigger and for SLAM.
   * If you enter the **URL of a trigger image file** into this field, the POI will be treated as an image trigger POI.
 The POI will be shown once the trigger image is detected in the display of the AR-vos app on your smartphone.
   * If this field contains only the word **SLAM**, the POI is treated as SLAM object and will be shown once you tap on one of the vertical or horizontal planes detected by the AR-vos app when you scan your enviroment with it.